-- The Exclude my addresses switch now also applies to the Entourage address book, to reduce the chances of a forged spam getting through. - Added new scripting verb add entourage addresses.
-This will allow you to keep the Entourage addresses in sync by using an Entourage shutdown schedule. - Can automatically add the recipients of the messages you send to the whitelist. - Sanity-checks addresses that are loaded from Entourage.
-For instance, if both the name and the address were entered in Entourage's address field, SpamSieve will now extract just the address, rather than taking Entourage's word for it. - The Add Good script now works with the Possible Spam folder and marks false positives as unread. - Messages can have more than one category, so SpamSieve now adds and removes the Junk category from the message, rather than replacing the category.
-This means that marking a message as junk doesn't wipe out other categories on the message. - Shows a progress bar while importing Entourage addresses.
+- Apple Mail Integration - Sets the colors of spam messages to reflect how spammy they are, making it easier to skim the Spam mailbox for false positives. - Protects against Web bugs by telling Mail not to load the images from messages that are classified as spam. - The Add Good script is better at moving messages from the Spam folder back to the correct inbox, and it will mark them as unread when it does so. - The Add Good and Add Spam now work with Mac OS X 10.3.5. - The plug-in will look for SpamSieve in the Applications folder, even if Launch Services is confused and says it can't find it. - Entourage Integration - The Exclude my addresses switch now also applies to the Entourage address book, to reduce the chances of a forged spam getting through. - Added new scripting verb add entourage addresses.
+This will allow you to keep the Entourage addresses in sync45 by using an Entourage shutdown schedule. - Can automatically add the recipients 46 of the messages you send to the whitelist. - Sanity-checks addresses that are loaded from Entourage.
+For instance, if both the name and the address were entered in Entourage's address field, SpamSieve will now extract just the address, rather than taking Entourage's word for it. - The Add Good script now works with the Possible Spam47 folder and marks false positives as unread. - Messages can have more than one category, so SpamSieve now adds and removes the Junk category from the message, rather than replacing the category.
+This means that marking a message as junk doesn't wipe out other categories on the message. - Shows a progress bar while importing Entourage addresses. - Eudora Integration - Removed the option to use the full Eudora junk score range; this setting is now always in effect. - Mailsmith Integration - Can automatically add the recipients 48 of the messages you send to the whitelist. - PowerMail Integration